ros2/ros2_documentation/source/Tutorials/Monitoring-For-Parameter-Changes-CPP.rst

 First, open a new terminal and :ref:`source your ROS 2 installation <ConfigROS2>` so that ``ros2`` commands will work.

-Navigate into the ``dev_ws`` directory created in a previous tutorial (or follow `these instructions <https://index.ros.org/doc/ros2/Tutorials/Workspace/Creating-A-Workspace/#create-a-new-directory>`_ if you no longer have the directory and need to create it again).
+Navigate into the ``dev_ws`` directory created in a previous tutorial (or follow :ref:`these instructions <new-directory>` if you no longer have the directory and need to create it again).

 Recall that packages should be created in the ``src`` directory, not the root of the workspace.
 So, navigate into ``dev_ws/src`` and then create a new package there:

 .. code-block:: console